 4. Do NOT use public WI-FI networks (especially to log in to your security services!)

-Public Wi-Fi networks available at airports, hotels, and cafes are convenient, but if you use a public Wi-Fi hotspot, there’s a good chance someone else has already logged onto your device before you did.
+Public Wi-Fi networks available at airports, hotels, and cafes are convenient, but if you use a public Wi-Fi hotspot, there’s a good chance someone else had already logged onto your device before you did.
 Hackers can easily intercept personal data such as usernames, passwords, credit card numbers, emails, photos, videos, documents, chats, etc., while you are surfing on someone else’s network.

-In fact, many free public hotspots in cities are specifically set up as “honeypots” to spy on users.
+Many free public hotspots in cities are specifically set up as “honeypots” to spy on users.

 The consequences can be disastrous.
 So if possible, stick with your phone provider’s cellular data, whose data packages are now quite affordable for normal surfing.

-You should only do so via a reliable VPN service if you really want to connect to a public hotspot.
+You should only do so via a reliable VPN service if you want to connect to a public hotspot.
 This immediately makes things so complicated for the hackers that they will move on and inspect someone else on the network.

 5. Enable 2-factor authentication for all your accounts.